Glock 43 – G43 Single Stack 9mm Pistol

 Big beans in the CCW world is having a striker that works without fault.
 While many shooters say they prefer strikers because of the fewer moving parts and mechanics, one need only look to the Sig Sauer P250 to see where this goes completely wrong.
 The Sig Sauer P250 has a polymer striker assembly that requires a long, steady pull on the trigger.
 This can be extremely annoying for those wanting immediate response.

-By the time a pistol is taken out of its top of the line glock concealed carry holster, it's either “go time” or maintenance time.
+By the time a pistol is taken out of its holster, it's either “go time” or maintenance time.
 No one wants to second guess their trigger.
 And the way the Glock 43 seamlessly integrates its stiff trigger with fast return with its inline striker fire assembly, no one needs to question how long a trigger pull is needed before the striker launches the bullet.

 G43 Swindle or Success?